-This fall apart tender slow cooker pork loin recipe has been a favorite Sunday dinner for 20 years in our family!
-Start it in the slow cooking crockpot in the morning before you get going for the day and it’s perfectly cooked to falling apart by dinner time!
+This fall apart tender slow cooker pork loin recipe has been a favorite Sunday dinner for 10 years in our family!

 The liquid in the crockpot makes a perfect gravy, so it pairs perfectly with mashed potatoes and salad!
 It’s an easy recipe that the whole family (and even the pickiest eaters) love – perfect for dinner on busy weeknights!